awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.LoadFromS3.md

 ### Using a manifest to specify data files to load<a name="AuroraMySQL.Integrating.LoadFromS3.Manifest"></a>

 You can use the `LOAD DATA FROM S3` statement with the `MANIFEST` keyword to specify a manifest file in JSON format that lists the text files to be loaded into a table in your DB cluster\.
-You must be using Aurora 1\.11 or greater to use the `MANIFEST` keyword with the `LOAD DATA FROM S3` statement\.

 The following JSON schema describes the format and content of a manifest file\.